M Series Direct Communication

 The manufacturer specific data portion uses Keiser’s proprietary data structure.
 This section will require a custom parser to extract the data as data sizes vary, and some bitwise operations are required.

-The manufacturer specific data section contains this data structure as a concatenated byte stream with a 2 byte prefix.
-The 2 byte prefix should be ignored.
+The manufacturer specific data section contains this data structure as a concatenated byte stream with a two-byte prefix.
+The two-byte prefix should be ignored.
 All attributes are unsigned integers unless otherwise noted.
-All two byte values are little-endian (LSB first, MSB second).
+All two-byte values are little-endian (LSB first, MSB second).

 02 01 06 30 00 38 38 03 46 05 73 00 0D 00 04 27 01 00 0A